TheImagingSource/tiscamera/doc/pages/tcam-uvc-extension-loader.rst

 Its only purpose is to load UVC extension units for USB cameras.

-The description files for the extension units are written in json and are a direct representation of the underlying struct that is submitted to the kernel.
+The description files for the extension units are written in json (with comments allowed) and are a direct representation of the underlying struct that is submitted to the kernel.

 For a description of the UVC driver mapping command, please refer to the `kernel